 2. The above action will open the command prompt with admin rights.
 Use the below command to stop the print spooler service.

 3. Next, you need to delete the print job files.
 For that, use the below command to delete files.
 Don’t worry; we are not deleting anything important.
 These files are just responsible for the print queue.

 4. After deleting the print job files, you need to start the print spooler again to print your files without restarting Windows.
 For that, use the below command.

 net start spooler

 That is it.
 From now on, you should be able to print files without the print queue getting stuck.
 If the print queue does get stuck again, follow the above procedure once more to clear the print queue.

 4. Stop Print Spooler Service and Clear Queued Files

-If you don’t like or not comfortable using the command prompt method, you can manually stop the print spooler services from the management console and manually delete the print job files.
+If you don’t like or are not comfortable using the command prompt method, you can manually stop the print spooler services from the management console and delete the print job files.
 Let me show you how.

 1. Press Win + R to open the Run dialog box.
 In the empty field, type